-We found cars (OK, there are a couple of trucks) that are definitely cool, hold their value, and are unlikely to depreciate as you enjoy them.
+We found cars that are definitely cool, hold their value, and are unlikely to depreciate as you enjoy them.
 Heck, we would even bet that most of you could make money.

 There are exceptions, as always.
 Maintenance costs are the big one and it is difficult to pin down which car could do the least long-term damage to your wallet.
 A good pre-purchase inspection with a reputable mechanic will make sure you buy the right car a long way.
 So will some real research.
 All of these cars are supported by a library of Web-based knowledge, so there’s no excuse.
 And even though there are no guarantees, there are some pretty solid bets.

 So here they are.

 Why: It’s been nearly a decade since the last new NSX rolled off the assembly line and early models are now starting to demand higher prices on the used market.
 The first year (1991) can be found for just over $20,000 if mileage isn’t a concern, but any at-or sub-50,000-mile ’91 NSX is going to start above $30,000.
 The 1991 NSX holds its own even among contemporary cars; its precise manual steering and snappy gearbox continue to offer supercar performance while it remains incredibly comfortable (docile, even) as an everyday driver.

 With development involving Formula 1 icon Ayrton Senna and its “plucky upstart” status versus the Italian and German supercars of the day, the legend of the NSX grows every year.
 You’ll be hard-pressed to pull up to a Cars and Coffee event in one without drawing a crowd of grinning admirers.
 As well-maintained early NSXs become rarer, their prices are on the rise: A thorough pre-purchase inspection will help mitigate repair costs of a car that only gets more special with age.